Friday, October 30, 2009

 A Pick Me Up

+The other day on Regis and Kelly, Anderson Cooper commented that he does not drink coffee.
+He said that he finds the best beverage to get him going in the morning is a tall glass of ice water.
 I must agree.
 Every morning, first thing I do is have a tall glass of cold water to get my blood flowing.
 Yum!
 Not only do I drink water in the morning, but water has always been my beverage of choice.
 It is nature’s perfect cocktail, and it goes with everything.
 Clean.
 Clear.
 Crisp.
 Cool.
 Free.
 Water.

 Total Cost: $0 for my morning java.
 (It sure beats the $4.50 for Starbucks’ Venti Mocha Frappuccino.)